calvinkmts/writing-journals/drafts/2025-04-12_improving flows developing dags for mwaa.md

 ### Improvement

-Now that I may not always working with the this codebase, but I believe this is like the idea if in case I needed to use aws-mwaa-local-runner again.

-Since I might not always be working with this particular codebase, I'd like to design a new approach to ensure that the solution remains reusable in case I need to use aws-mwaa-local-runner again.
+Since I might not always be working with this particular codebase and I feel this is the right step, I'd like to design a new approach to ensure that the solution remains reusable in case I need to use aws-mwaa-local-runner again.
 Here's the new requirements:

 1. Everything from the old requirements.
 2. I want this cli to be packaged for easy download and execution on UNIX-based system (something like .sh script).
 Additionally, by adding the CLI tool to the system PATH, it can be used as a background/system utility, making it easier to be used from any location, independent from any specific project.